-(5) We define EBITDA as net income (loss) from continuing operations before interest expense, income taxes, and depreciation and amortization.
+We define EBITDA as net income (loss) from continuing operations before interest expense, income taxes, and depreciation and amortization.
 We define Adjusted EBITDA as EBITDA as adjusted for the loss from litigation that was recorded in 2003 and, for purposes of Pro Forma Adjusted EBITDA, as further adjusted for Eagle's gain on debt restructuring and interest rate swap agreement termination expense.
 We use EBITDA and Adjusted EBITDA in our business operations to, among other things, evaluate the performance of our business, develop budgets and measure our performance against those budgets.
-We also believe that analytical tools andy tool dould not consider these in isolation, or as a substitute for analysis of our results as reported under GAAP.
+We also believe that analysts and investors use EBITDA and Adjusted EBITDA as supplemental measures to evaluate a company's overall operating performance.
+However, EBITDA and Adjusted EBITDA have material limitations as analytical tools and you should not consider these in isolation, or as a substitute for analysis of our results as reported under GAAP.
 We find them as useful tools to assist us in evaluating performance because they eliminate items related to capital structure, taxes and non-cash charges.
 The items that we have eliminated in determining EBITDA and Adjusted EBITDA are interest expense, income taxes, depreciation of fixed assets (which includes rental equipment and property and equipment) and amortization of intangible assets and, in the case of Adjusted EBITDA, the loss from litigation.
 However, some of these eliminated items are significant to our business.
-For example, (i) interest expense is a necessary element of our costs and ability to generate revenue because we incur a significant amount of interest expense related to our outstanding indebtedness; (ii) payment of income taxes is a necessary element of our costs; and (iii) depreciation is a necessary element of our significant useful useful measure significant amount of depreciation expense over the estimated useful life of this equipment.
+For example, (i) interest expense is a necessary element of our costs; and (iii) depreciation is a necessary element of our costs; and (iii) depreciation is a necessary element of our costs; and (iii) depreciation is a necessary element of our costs; and (iii) depreciation expense over the estimated useful life of this equipment.
 Any measure that eliminates components of our capital structure and costs associated with carrying significant amounts of fixed assets on our balance sheet has material limitations as a performance measure.
 In light of the foregoing limitations, we do not rely solely on EBITDA and Adjusted EBITDA as performance measures and also consider our GAAP results.
 EBITDA and Adjusted EBITDA are not measurements of our financial performance under GAAP and should not be considered as alternatives to net income, operating income or any other measures derived in accordance with GAAP.
 Because EBITDA and Adjusted EBITDA are not calculated in the same manner by all companies, they may not be comparable to other similarly titled measures used by other companies.